Skip to main content

 Biography

-Dr. Apryl L. Poch is an Assistant Professor of Special Education in the Department of Special Education and Communication Disorders at the University of Nebraska at Omaha.
+Dr. Apryl L. Poch is an Assistant Professor of Special Education in the Department of Special Education and Communication Disorders (SECD) at the University of Nebraska at Omaha, and President-Elect of the Council for Learning Disabilities.
 She earned her Ph.D. in special education with a focus in learning disabilities from the University of Missouri (MU).
 Dr. Poch previously worked as a Senior Research Associate at the MU Center for Schoolwide Positive Behavior Support and an Assistant Professor of Special Education at Duquesne University.
 Dr. Poch has published widely and has presented numerous times at the local, state, national, and international levels.
-She is the recipient of the Keuka College Alumni Association's 2022 Professional Achievement Award, the Duquesne University School of Education Early Career Award for Excellence in Scholarship (2018) and Service (2020), as well as the Marjorie Montague Award for Outstanding Doctoral Level Research (2017) from the International Academy for Research in Learning Disabilities.
+She is the recipient of the 2024 SECD Outstanding Collaborator of the Year Award, Keuka College Alumni Association's 2022 Professional Achievement Award, the Duquesne University School of Education Early Career Award for Excellence in Scholarship (2018) and Service (2020), as well as the Marjorie Montague Award for Outstanding Doctoral Level Research (2017) from the International Academy for Research in Learning Disabilities.
 Originally from Western New York, Dr. Poch formerly worked as a high school special education and English teacher for the Springville Griffith Institute Central School District.

 Teaching Interests

-Instructional Methods and Assessment in Literacy and Special Education, Learning Disabilities
+Instructional Methods and Assessment in Literacy and Special Education, Learning Disabilities, Special Education Law and IEPs

 Research Interests

-Theoretically modeling the components of adolescent writing, exploring adolescents’ and special educators’ knowledge and beliefs about writing, and school districts' actions in preventing school dropout of students with high incidence disabilities
+Theoretically modeling the components of adolescent writing, exploring adolescents’ and special educators’ knowledge and beliefs about writing, and family engagement in the special education process

 Service Summary

-Editor of LD Forum, Editorial Board Consulting Editor for Learning Disability Quarterly and Assessment for Effective Intervention, and Editorial Board Reviewer for Intervention in School and Clinic and TEACHING Exceptional Children
+President-Elect of the Council for Learning Disabilities, Co-Advisor of the student chapter of the Council for Exceptional Children (SCEC), Editorial Board Consulting Editor for Learning Disability Quarterly and Assessment for Effective Intervention, and Editorial Board Reviewer for Intervention in School and Clinic and TEACHING Exceptional Children

 Awards and Honors